NeowareStudios-Technology/NeoTrust-C-PRODUCTION/README.md

 7)create digest from entire manifest file (again) and append this digest to signature file

 8)generate digest from entire signature file, sign this digest with user's private key, and save signature in signature block file

+## Notes:

+-signature in signature block file is in DER format